michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.5.5 =
+- Added support for the Australia locale.
+- Added support for the locales of Mexico and Brazil for the search units.

 = 3.5.4 - 05/02/2018 =
 - Fixed an issue that category units could not detect some sub-categories when creating a unit.